eriverods/Yelp-Sentiment-Analysis/README.md

 - **03_data_cleaning_and_keywords.ipynb**: This notebook details data cleaning procedures, including removing noise from reviews and extracting relevant keywords for analysis, such as food-related and service-related terms.

-- **04_sentiment_analysis.ipynb**: This notebook applies sentiment analysis using the VADER model to assess customer sentiment towards different aspects of their dining experience, such as food quality and service.

-- **05_topic_modeling.ipynb**: This notebook uses topic modeling (Latent Dirichlet Allocation - LDA) to identify the key themes discussed by customers in their reviews, providing insights into recurring topics and their associated sentiment.
+- **04_sentiment_and_topic_modeling.ipynb**: This notebook applies sentiment analysis using the VADER model to assess customer sentiment towards different aspects of their dining experience, such as food quality and service.
+It also uses topic modeling (Latent Dirichlet Allocation - LDA) to identify the key themes discussed by customers in their reviews, providing insights into recurring topics and their associated sentiment.

-- **06_insights_and_recommendations.ipynb**: This notebook summarizes the insights from the sentiment and topic modeling analysis and provides actionable recommendations for restaurant owners to improve customer satisfaction.

 - **data/**: This folder contains the filtered datasets used in the analysis.
 The original Yelp dataset is not included due to size constraints but can be accessed from the Yelp Dataset repository.